 1992 (Batman Returns)

-When he returned, so did is car but this time with much more.
-A rotating platform meant the batmobile could get out of any tight space by lifting off the ground and turning on the spot.
+When he returned, so did his car but this time with much more.
+A rotating platform meant the Batmobile could get out of any tight space by lifting off the ground and turning on the spot.
 It also introduced the Batmissile – an ejectable escape vehicle.

 1997 (Batman and Robin)

 Neon lights had been added to a previous Batmobile but this version included fiery orange side panels.
 It had a retro feel taking inspiration from vintage racing cars

 Gone were the garish neon lights and bat detailing, now we had this, designed more like a military vehicle.
 There was no room for gadgets this time around except for the driver’s seat shifting position, mounted guns and additional armour.
 A little trivia, no one in the movie ever referred to it as the Batmobile, but as the Tumbler.